sabbyanandan/spring-xd-examples/wordcount/README.md

 WordCount using Spring XD
 =========================

 This is a "WordCount" example built as a custom module that can be complied and packaged as a simple jar file and used in Spring XD runtime.
 Given that the computation is all in-memory, this wouldn't be an ideal approach for large data-sets.
 Spring XD's batch job with remote partitioning would be recommended for such scenarios.
-An example of _wordcount_ using batch job can be found in Spring XD's [sample repo](https://github.com/spring-projects/spring-xd-samples/tree/master/batch-wordcount).
+An example of "WordCount" as a batch job can be found in Spring XD's [sample repo](https://github.com/spring-projects/spring-xd-samples/tree/master/batch-wordcount).

 **Build and Package:**